ediblesites/wp-go-live-checklist/README.md

 - [ ] SEO plugin installed and configured
 - [ ] Homepage and interior pages aren't blocked from crawling by 'noindex' tag.
 Check with...
 - [ ] Tested for errors on Google schema tester - provide link
+- [ ] Posts and pages have meta descriptions.
+- [ ] Optionally: Categories and tags have meta descriptions.

 ## Security